gkipkirui1/DSF-PT08P5-GROUP4-CAPSTONE-PROJECT/README.md

      * On the nalysis of Transaction Amount Targeted by Fraud a total transactions amount of 497.1157 Million Indian Rupees were reported to have been targetted by Fraud.
      * The boxplots for numerical features by Is_Fraud indicate that there is no significant difference in the distributions of these features between fraudulent and non-fraudulent transactions.
 Both categories show similar ranges and medians, suggesting that the numerical features do not provide strong discriminatory power for identifying fraudulent transactions.
 This could imply that other factors, possibly categorical or behavioral, may be more relevant in predicting fraud.
      * On Distribution of Fraud and Non Fraud Cases by Gender, Age, Account Type and Device Type:
-         > There are more non-fraudulent transactions for both genders, but the proportion of fraudulent transactions is slightly higher among males compared to females.
+         i.
+There are more non-fraudulent transactions for both genders, but the proportion of fraudulent transactions is slightly higher among males compared to females.
 This suggests that gender may play a role in the likelihood of fraud, warranting further investigation into behavioral patterns.

-         > In fraud rate by age, indicating that the fraud rate tends to increase with age, peaking in the middle age range (around 40-50 years).
+         ii.
+In fraud rate by age, indicating that the fraud rate tends to increase with age, peaking in the middle age range (around 40-50 years).
 This suggests that older customers may be more susceptible to fraud, which could be due to various factors such as financial literacy or exposure to fraud schemes.

-         > The distribution of fraudulent transactions across different devices is relatively equal, indicating that there may not be a significant difference in fraud occurrence based on the device used.
+       iii.
+The distribution of fraudulent transactions across different devices is relatively equal, indicating that there may not be a significant difference in fraud occurrence based on the device used.

 3. Multivariate Analysis
     * Visualization of Relationships Among Numerical Features Using Pairplot